bin123apple/Fortran2Cpp/README.md

 **NOTE:** This demo will not use the interpreter function.
 This feature is a potential extension for this work.

 ## Contact
-If you have any inquiries, please feel free to raise an issue or reach out to leib2765@gmail.com
+If you have any inquiries, please feel free to raise an issue or reach out to leib2765@gmail.com.

 ## Citation
-We will complete the technical introduction article before mid-May.
+We will complete the technical introduction paper before mid-May.

 ## Acknowledgments
 Appreciation to Lawrence Livermore National Laboratory for their financial support of this project.